Graduate Courses in Education

 EDUC 6330 Play Therapy (3-0).
 This course will develop knowledge and skills to enhance the counseling relationship with diverse clients of all ages by utilizing play media to facilitate expression, self-understanding, catharsis, and personal growth and development.
 The basic theories and applications of play-related and action-based approaches will be explored, with special emphasis on the counselor's own unique contribution to the therapeutic relationship and the emotional needs of the client.

 EDUC 6331 Advanced Strategies in Play Therapy (3-0).
 This course is designed to provide counselors with advanced knowledge and skill in a wide rande of nonverbal approaches for working effectively with diverse and multicutural clients of all ages.
 Emphasis is on the history, theories, techniques, and applications of play therapy, action-oriented counseling and the thrapeutic use of the expressive arts.
+Prerequisite: EDUC 6330 and/or Instructor Approval.

 EDUC 6332 Consultation for Professional School Counselors (3-0).
 This course examines theory and methods of consultation as a student-centered process for counselors to collaborate with colleagues, administrators, teachers, parents, and community agencies.
 Content includes the state model, certificaton exam, ethical/leagal issues and effective skills for consulting in schools that serve multicultural and divers populations.
+Prerequisite: Student must have earned a grade of B or higher in EDUC 5314 and have permission of the Instructor.

 EDUC 6333 Ethical, Legal and Professional Issues in Counseling (3-0).
 This course will examine legal, ethical and professional standards and issues affecting the practice of professional counseling in schools, community agencies, and private practices in the multicultural and diverse society of the twenty-first century.
 Ethical standards will be discussed from an historical and practice perspective, as well as legal issues that affect and/or conflict with the professional practice fo counseling.
 Ethical decision-making models will be examined, and professional issues distinctive to the specific practice settings of counseling will be presented.